jankazil/jankazil/README.md

 # Weather and Climate Data Analysis

-## Software that automates data retrieval, processing, analysis, and visualization.
+## Software for automated retrieval, processing, analysis, and visualization of weather and climate data.

 - **[Arotake](https://github.com/jankazil/Arotake)**
   Command-line tool and application programming interface (API) that automates evaluating: